-This post on creating a development site on WPEngine in 3 Easy Steps is a just one of MANY business automation and systemization tips I gave in my WordCamp talk entitled: Clone Yourself Though Automation.
+This post on creating a development site on WPEngine in 3 Easy Steps is a just one of MANY business automation and systemization tips I gave in my WordCamp talk entitled: Clone Yourself Through Automation.

-Note: Full unedited transcript at bottom of this post.
 Also, if you enjoy this post you might want to check out Business Coaching post From Freelancer to WordPress Agency Owner.3 Easy Steps with WP Engine sure beats doing a manual install of WordPress, Themes & Plugins each and every time I have a new client build!Click To Tweet

 Step 1: Log into your WP Engine Account